altescy/pdpcli/README.md

         ...
 ```

-2. Execute command with `--module mypdp` and you can see the DataFrame after `drop_columns`.
+2. Execute command with `--module mypdp` and you can see the processed DataFrame after running `drop_columns`.
 ```
 $ pdp apply config.yml test.csv --module mypdp
 ```